 Vacations can sometimes come with a hefty price tag.
-Rather than planning on overspending, be proactive and plan ahead.
-This time around, do your best to enjoy a vacation without depleting your funds or adding debt.
-As you begin scheduling your trip, do your research with BBB to make sure that the deals you’ve found are legitimate.
+Rather than overspending, be proactive and plan ahead.
+This time around, you can enjoy a real vacation without depleting your funds or creating unnecessary debt.

 Put away those credit cards!
-Avoid the debt trap by saving up ahead of time for your vacations, and use cash whenever possible.
+Avoid the debt trap by saving up ahead of time for your holidays, and use cash whenever possible.
+When you run out, you run out.

-Prepare a budget – Planning is important.
-Make a little room in your budget by allowing for unexpected occurrences and emergencies.
+Prepare a budget – Planning is key.
+Make a little room in your budget by cushioning it for unexpected occurrences and emergencies.
+The rule of thumb: Set a budget and stick to it.

-Be resourceful – Check the State Tourism Board or local Chamber of Commerce website where you will be vacationing for suggestions and links to recreational ideas.
-See if there are any money-saving Groupon offers in the city you’re visiting.
-Or consider a “staycation,” a vacation where you visit local/regional attractions but sleep in your own bed at night.
+Be resourceful – Check the Chamber of Commerce website where you will be vacationing for suggestions and links to recreational ideas.
+Or consider a staycation – a budget vacation where you visit nearby attractions but sleep in your own bed at night.

 Timing is everything – If you do plan on traveling outside of your immediate area, aim for the off-season.
 Prices are usually substantially lower, and you won’t have to deal with the crowds.
 Off-season depends on where you are: summer can be a terrific time to visit a ski resort, where you can get nice rooms and all the non-skiing amenities for a fraction of the cost of a winter trip.